ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 1. Check the number of proof components is appropriate for the number of disclosed payloads.
 There MUST be two more proof components than disclosed payloads.
-2. Using the fully-specified MAC algorithm in use, use the issuer protected header, disclosed payloads, and the proof components corresponding to the payloads to regenerate the Combined MAC Representation.
+2. Using the fully-specified MAC algorithm in use, use the Issuer Header, disclosed payloads, and the proof components corresponding to the payloads to regenerate the Combined MAC Representation.
-3. Verify the first proof component is a valid signature over the issuer protected header octets, using the issuer's stable key.
+3. Verify the first proof component is a valid signature over the Issuer Header octets, using the issuer's stable key.
-4. Extract the holder presentation key and holder presentation algorithm (if present) from the issuer protected header.
+4. Extract the holder presentation key and holder presentation algorithm (if present) from the Issuer Header.
 5. Omitting the final payload component, calculate the [presentation internal representation](#presentation-internal-representation).
 6. Verify the final proof component is a valid signature over the